 Shelly not only handles social media for the league, she keeps everything running smoothly by coordinating the league's volunteer efforts – and that's a big task.
 With about 400 volunteers in the system, she makes sure everybody's in place to bring big smiles to the kids' faces on game days.

-Shortly after his retirement from his electric and gas utility executive job of 33 years, our Founder and Executive Director, Paul Liegeois, and his wife Mary Jo, visited with long-time friends and business associate, Dean Alford and his family in Atlanta, Georgia.
+Shortly after his retirement from his electric and gas utility executive job of 33 years, our Founder and General Manager, Paul Liegeois, and his wife Mary Jo, visited with long-time friends and business associate, Dean Alford and his family in Atlanta, Georgia.
 Through discussion with Alford, now Chairman of the national Miracle League Association, he learned about the history and efforts of he and his Rotary Club in establishing the Miracle League program, and viewed the HBO video about the project.
 Intrigued by the concept, Liegeois brought the idea back to his Optimist Club in Green Bay, and in late 2005, decided to proceed to see if he couldn’t create the same wonderful program for the children in the Green Bay and surrounding areas.
 Read more.